Setting Date, Time, and Time Zone on Ubuntu Linux

 Any change made in settings applies immediately.

-Changing or updating date and time on the command prompt
+Changing or updating the date and time on the command prompt

 The following image shows the above command with the output.